2008 NFL season: Conference

+1 2 NY Giants clinched the NFC #1 seed over Carolina based on head-to-head victory.; 1 2 3 Tampa Bay finished ahead of Dallas and Chicago based on better conference record.; 1 2 Dallas finished ahead of Chicago based on better strength of victory.; 1 2 Washington finished ahead of New Orleans based on a head-to-head victory.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Postseason

 The playoffs began with Wild Card Weekend on January 3–4, 2009.
 The Divisional Playoffs were played on January 10–11 and the Conference Championship Games on January 18.
 Super Bowl XLIII was played on February 1 at Raymond James Stadium in Tampa, Florida, with the Pittsburgh Steelers winning their record sixth Super Bowl.